BookStackApp/website/content/donate/_index.md

 #### Do I receive anything for my donation?

 Apart from our gratitude, there are no material rewards for donations unless stated within our donation options.
-For example, some of the GitHub monthly sponsor options offer public display of a company's sponsorship on our website and GitHub repo.
+For example, some of the monthly sponsor options offer public display of a company's sponsorship on our website and GitHub repo.

 If you could benefit from receiving assured technical support, our [support plans](/support) offer a way to support the project while gaining such support benefits.